I remember being a first-time investor back in 2014 and recall being nervous to get in the stock market, but also excited and a bit overwhelmed.

 Because of this, you should periodically review your investments and how things are going based on your goals.

-However, you also don’t want to fall in the trap of obsessive tinkering either as it can affect your financial gains and put you at risk.
+However, you also don’t want to fall into the trap of obsessive tinkering either as it can affect your financial gains and put you at risk.
 The real skill is to find a good balance of reassessment.

 Being a first time investor is an exciting time and you’ve made a good choice to take the steps to change your financial life.